cds-snc/platform-forms-client/README.md

 - A table will appear.
 Find your username and add all the privileges under the `privileges` column.
 - Click on "Save Change" button in the top menu bar once completed.

-### Enable forms submission locally

-If you want to thoroughly test the submission, i.e., invoke the Lambdas, please enable the feature flag 'Submit to Reliability Queue' in the administration settings.
+Once the change is made, you will need to 'Log Out' and log back in.
+Alternatively, if you want to avoid logging out, you can open RedisInsight and delete the key named `auth:privileges:<your_user_id>`.
+Then you just need to refresh the web application for the new privileges to be applied.

 ## Testing